-The Mental Health Awareness Programme is collation of several small projects, focusing on different disciplines that all deal with Mental Health every day.
+The Mental Health Awareness Programme is a collation of several small projects, focusing on different disciplines that all deal with mental health every day.
 Click each section header for further information on each project.

 The sessions commence with 2 introductory sessions, which provide a broad overview of the topic and essential learning points for all health professionals.
 The 3 subsequent sessions focus on different stages in a mother's journey - the pregnancy, birth and the first year of a child's life.
 The subsequent sessions contain more detailed advice, which may be of more interest to particular professional groups, for example, obstetricians may choose to complete session 4 on labour and the immediate post-partum.

 The Department of Health mandated Health Education England (HEE) to develop an e-learning resource in the field of Mental Health Awareness in Emergency Medicine.
 HEE has developed a set of four 20 to 30 minute e-learning sessions.
 The sessions assume no prior knowledge of mental health within emergency medicine and are designed to be accessed by anyone involved in this discipline.

 The four sessions will include 'Suicide and Self-harm', 'Assessment and Management of Violent Behaviour in Emergency Department: Post-assessment', 'Abscond and Treatment Refusal' and Personality Disorder.

 The Department of Health mandated Health Education England (HEE) to develop bespoke e-learning mental health learning resources for the Primary Care workforce.
 HEE has developed a set of four 20 to 30 minute e-learning sessions.
 The sessions presume very little prior knowledge of psychiatry and are designed to be accessed by GPs, Primary Care nurses and other Primary Care based health professionals.